skeeto/skeeto.github.com/_posts/2014-12-09-How-to-build-DOS-COM-files-with-GCC.markdown

 ---

 This past weekend I participated in [Ludum Dare #31][ld31].
-Before the theme was even announced, I wanted to make an old school DOS game.
+Before the theme was even announced, due to [recent fascination][lzss] I wanted to make an old school DOS game.
 DOSBox would be the target platform since it's the most practical way to run DOS applications anymore, despite modern x86 CPUs still being fully backwards compatible all the way back to the 16-bit 8086.

 I successfully created and submitted a DOS game called [DOS Defender][dd].
 It's a 32-bit 80386 real mode DOS COM program.
 All